oasci/pitt-biosc1540-2024f/content/lectures/04/index.md

 - I ended early, so if I take out the activities, I certainly have time to add in a galaxy activity or the OLC.
 - I had a good question about why we take k-mers, then make k-1 mers for nodes.
 Why not just straightly make k-1 mer nodes.
 - I'm not sure it was useful to include the error correction.
+- I think I need to add in a little more information about how actual assemblers build contigs from de bruijn graphs.
+For example, graph traversal using depth-first earch or Eulerian path algorithm.
+Handling branches, handling repeats.
+Maybe we should talk about how spades does it.
+- I'm also confused on if graphs need to have Eulerian walks.
+- I'm not sold on the notation of k mers for length of nodes or edges.

  -->